shtigran/BetConstruct-Internship/README.md

 [![N|Solid](http://totallygaming.com/sites/totallygaming/files/company/logo/betconstruct_.png)](https://www.betconstruct.com/)

 ----
-Here are shown my c# projects, in which used the c# and .NET.
+Here are shown my c# projects, in which used the c# 6.0 and .NET Framework 4.6.
 You can see in my projects:

   - [Password Generator]